openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * `date_of_issuance`: The date the document was issued as ISO 8601:2004 `YYYY-MM-DD` format.
 * `date_of_expiry`: The date the document will expire as ISO 8601:2004 `YYYY-MM-DD` format.

-`attachments`: Array of JSON objects representing attachments like photocopies of the id document.
-See below on how an attachment is structured.

 #### utility_bill

 The following elements are contained in a `utility_bill` evidence sub-element.